The top things to do in Cape Town during the day, at night, on sunny and rainy days!

 Certainly the most famous and popular beach is Camps Bay and I really recommend you to watch the sunset over there.

-The sight at the end of the afternoon is wonderful, and it overlooks the Twelve Apostles mountain, which is a rock formation at Table Mountain.
+The sight in the end of the afternoon is wonderful, and it overlooks the Twelve Apostles mountain, which is a rock formation at Table Mountain.

 As a matter of fact, despite the name, in total there are 17 peaks and not 12.